Freedom and Movement

-As you will have understood, my name is Marc Saint-Martin and I was born in Brittany in June 1951.
-I spent part of my childhood in this region and in Gabon in Libreville.
-Of course, etymologically this name means the “city of men, free or released”.
+As you will have understood, my name is Marc Saint-Martin.
+Born in Brittany in June 1951, I spent part of my childhood in Gabon in Libreville, which etymologically means the “city of free men”.

-After classical studies (Latin, Greek), I had a long career in IT.
+Despite classical studies (Latin, Greek), I had a long career in IT.
 In fact, I have devoted 40 years to it, a good part of which abroad for large groups or personal companies.

-After all these years, Freedom appears to me as the most important value in the stream of life.
-Notably, it is its research which led me to pursue an international career.
+After all these years, Freedom seems to me to be the most important value in the flow of life.
+In particular, it was his research that led me to pursue an international career.
 Thus, I had the pleasure of working in cities like Rome or Barcelona where the arts are part of everyday life.

 I had the pleasure of working in cities like Rome or Barcelona where the arts are part of the everyday life.
 Like Claude Weisbuch, the discovery and the movement have been one of the components of my life.